When do new employees receive a NetID?

 NetIDs are assigned regardless of the employee's start date, which may lead to a future employee receiving their NetID, email address, and associated system access prior to their start on campus.
 If this is not desirable, the hire paperwork should be submitted closer to the start date of the employee, or the department's NetID Coordinator can simply wait to forward the activation email.

-Note: Individuals paid via Special Pay are not assigned NetIDs.
+Note: Individuals paid only via a Special Pay Request Form are not assigned NetIDs.

 Who is your NetID Coordinator?